Home » Plants » Shade Plants » Spring Flower Combinations: 8 Beautiful Shade Perennials to Combine With Spring Bulbs

 Last fall I planned for a riot of spring bloom in the flower beds around my new deck by planting a myriad of spring flowering bulbs like tulips, iris reticulata, daffodils, and alliums in shades of blue, purple, purple-black, pink and white.

-Because of the bushes that are planted around the deck, there is limited sunlight in that area after their leaves come out.
 Since most spring flowering bulbs need full sun, I chose (with the exception of the alliums) to plant early to mid-season blooming varieties that will be finished blooming before they become engulfed by shade.

 Then I needed to find some companion plants for the spring bulbs that will fill in the spaces and camouflage the bulbs’ foliage after their blooms are spent.
 And they needed to flourish in the shade under those bushes.